TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 3. Find Taxable pay

-Taxable pay is amount your salary that can be taxed.
+Taxable pay is the amount of your salary that can be taxed.
 In Kenya, taxable pay is calculated by subtracting your total allowed deductions from your gross pay.
-In our case it will be:
+In our case, it will be:

 KSh 50000 – KSh 3385 = KSh 44615.